JohnRiddles/westraining-R/intro-to-R/02-dataio.md

     ## 2    B5    C5    D5
     ## 3    B6    C6    D6

 Each of these function has a number of options (Do we want to use a catalog file for SAS?
 In which sheet is the data in our Excel file?
-How to deal with user generated missing values in SPSS?) and of course we can interact with many other formats (`feather` for data exchange with Python, fixed width files, hd5, ...), connections (PostgreSQL, MongoDB, Microsoft Access, SQL Server, ...), streams (for real-time analysis), ... but this is sufficient for now.
-Let's move on to doing something with the data.
+How to deal with user generated missing values in SPSS?) and of course we can interact with many other formats (`feather` for data exchange with Python, fixed width files, hd5, …), connections (PostgreSQL, MongoDB, Microsoft Access, SQL Server, …), streams (for real-time analysis), … but this is sufficient for now.
+Let’s move on to doing something with the data.